 The head calibration is only for the EyeSeeCam vHIT with the built in IMU.
 As the IMU is mounted in the camera housing, the position of the IMU changes each time you position the camera so it will be different for each person and each time you place the goggles on the head.

-You can go back and review or print the calibrations from the test screen.
+You can review or print the calibrations from the test screen.

 If you need further information on how to perform the VNG or vHIT tests, please refer to the quick guides for those tests of the Additional Information Manual.

-For the eye calibrations, if it fails on range you should check patient distance from the TV.
+For the eye calibrations, if it fails on range, you should check patient distance from the TV.
 If it fails in symmetry, instruct the patient to only move their eyes to the target while keeping head straight.
-Also check the tracking to ensure crosshair are staying in the center of pupil during calibration”
+Also, check the tracking to ensure the crosshair is staying in the center of pupil during calibration.

 Figure 17 - Failed calibration table of values